Last update: October, 2007

 Much that applies to Thai has already been explained in the section on Lao (above).
 The problems that are unique to the Thai recitation of Pali can be most easily (although not with great certainty) explained by orthographic developments that were ancient in their causes, but modern in their effects.

-From about the 13th century until the modern period, central Thai vernacular languages were written in a tradition of "Fa-kham" scripts that were derived from classical Cambodian, but were modified in response to the phonetic (and tonal) needs of Tai-Kadai languages, developing in a separate line of succession (as it were) from the scripts used to write Pali (viz., Khom [classical Khmer] script in the south, and the Lanna/Tham/Monic scripts in the north of what is now Thailand).
-There are now many monstrous problems of interpretation that Thai speakers encounter both when reading Pali (or Sanskrit) cognates in their own language, and also when attempting to learn or recite Pali (or Sanskrit), precisely because the vernacular modifications that the Fa-Kham orthographic tradition underwent have now been foisted back onto the classical language.
+For the vernacular, this mix of influences has had mixed results.
+There are now many monstrous problems of interpretation that Thai speakers encounter both when reading Pali (or Sanskrit) cognates in their own language, and also when attempting to learn or recite Pali (or Sanskrit), precisely because of the vernacular modifications that the Fa-Kham orthographic tradition underwent have now been foisted back onto the classical language.

 While Lao orthography has been modernized to be almost perfectly phonetic, Thai has moved somewhat in the opposite direction: official spellings are heavily Sanskritized, as if to draw special attention to both the Indic and classical Cambodian origins of much of its vocabulary.
-This only makes it more difficult for native Thai speakers to pronounce Pali (or Sanskrit) correctly, as they are accustomed to eliding so many Sanskritic elements that appear in their written language, but are not now (and likely never were) part of the spoken-vernacular form.
+This only makes it more difficult for native Thai speakers to pronounce Pali (or Sanskrit) correctly, as they are accustomed to eliding so many Sanskritic elements that appear in their written language, but are not now (and likely never were) part of the spoken, vernacular form.
 For example, "…confusion may arise because there is no indication if two consonants are a compound or not, such as: candra may be pronounced can-tha-ra, can-thra, or even can-thom." ["Changes of Pali-Sanskrit Loan-words in Thai", Prof. Visudh Busyakul, in Sanskrit in Southeast Asia, 2003, Sanskrit Studies Centre, Silpakorn University, Bangkok, pg.
 522]

 The example just given also shows that Thais are burdened with an inherently confusing system of implicit vowels, and, when faced with Pali text (or cognates) in their own script, will frequently misapprehend where the implied vowel is "a", "o", or none at all.
 A native Thai reader will be accustomed to guessing where to reduce a consonant to a nasal sound, or where to treat it as non-final and assign an implicit vowel sound following it (note, above, "can-tha-ra", vs. "can-thom").
 On the whole, this entails that Thais are highly inclined to omit/elide morphemes from Pali words, ranging from the simplification of initial compound consonants, to the reduction of medial geminates to terminal consonants, or, very often, the omission of the entire terminations of polysyllabic words, i.e., making it impossible to determine the grammtical significance of any/all words in a sentence.